cache exists in db Search - ManaHive

 "Find me cards equivalent to: The Golden City of Orazca"

-Equivalent cards to The Golden City of Orazca (Plane — Ixalan, colorless, Ascend, Treasure, card draw, chaos effect):
+Equivalent cards to The Golden City of Orazca (type: Plane — Ixalan, colorless/C, Ascend, Treasure, draw, and cheat permanents) are:

 Found Cards